 |GCSE History||Vocational Award in Hospitality & Catering||BTEC ICT||VCERT Music|

 The majority of students follow the curriculum outlined above however as a school, we are aware that this isn't suitable for all learners.
 We therefore offer a series of alternative curriculum activities designed to help students who require additional support in accessing the curriculum.

 Following completion of their GCSEs, students who achieve the minimum entry criteria have the opportunity to study Advanced Level courses at The Robert Napier School.
 Students select their own curriculum based upon their interests and their success at GCSE.
 Students select 3 choices from the options indicated below.

-Students who have yet to achieve a C grade or above in GCSE English or GCSE maths, are required to continue to study these until successful.
+Students who have yet to achieve a grade 4 or above in GCSE English or GCSE maths, are required to continue to study these until successful.

 |A Level Biology||A Level Business||A Level Criminology||A Level English Language & Literature|

 |BTEC L3 Sport||A Level Art||A Level Geography||BTEC L3 Health & Social Care|